 This problem had been present for a while and Ruby seemed motivated and willing to work on tackling this issue.

 The worst thing about this problem seemed to be the impact it was having on Ruby’s ability to carry out her role and responsibilities as best she could.
 For example, during some business meetings, Ruby had encountered hostility with important clients due to their disagreement over the best strategy to take with a joint project.
 Ruby believed these particular clients did not share her level of expertise and experience within her line of work.
 If there were to be a disagreement on strategy, Ruby could feel resentful towards them.
 Whilst this would be taken place, Ruby would also question her ability in her role, and ask herself questions such as “Do I really know what I am talking about?” when a disagreement occurred.
 The effectiveness and efficiency of these meetings suffered as a result.

-Ruby shared that, even though she had already given careful thought to her beliefs and how they were driving her behaviour, she remained stuck and needed the support of coaching.
-She made the remark that only seeing this problem from one (her) perspective was not enabling her to work through and overcome the block getting in her way at work.
+Ruby shared that, even though she had already given careful thought to her beliefs and how they were driving her behavior, she remained stuck and needed the support of coaching.
+She remarked that only seeing this problem from one (her) perspective was not enabling her to work through and overcome the block getting in her way at work.

-2. What specific coaching skills or approach did you use in this case?
+2. What specific coaching skills or approaches did you use in this case?